Basra97/Project1-ACIT-3495/README.md

 The front-end pages can operate in two modes:
 - Mock-only (no backend): uploads stored in browser localStorage
-- Backend-connected: Upload page calls File System → Catalog; Streaming page lists from Catalog
+- Backend-connected: Upload page calls File System → Catalog; Streaming page lists from Catalog.
+Login is a simple credential check via the Auth service `/validate` endpoint (no tokens).

 ---